-Tips on how to cope with diarrhoea
+Tips on coping with diarrhoea

 This page has some suggestions for making small lifestyle changes to help you cope with diarrhoea.
 These include

 Although it is usually better for us to eat a diet high in fibre, this makes diarrhoea worse.
 So if you have diarrhoea you will need to break the rules for a while and eat foods that don’t contain too much fibre.
-It’s best to check with your doctor how long you should do this for.
+It’s best to check with your doctor or nurse how long you should do this for.

 Foods high in fibre include